 Farm Bureau Life Insurance Review

-For Farm Bureau Life Insurance Company, year-end 2016 showed that the company had nearly $8.8 billion in total assets and more than $6.1 billion in total reserves.
+For Farm Bureau Life Insurance Company, in 2016 it showed that the company had nearly $8.8 billion in total assets and more than $6.1 billion in total reserves.
 (This figure encompasses both individual and industrial life insurance, as well as individual annuities).

 Insurer Ratings and Better Business Bureau Grade